laelbarlow/amoebae/README.md

 and large-scale analysis workflows such as [OrthoMCL](https://orthomcl.org/orthomcl/) and [OrthoFinder](https://github.com/davidemms/OrthoFinder) attempt to rapidly perform orthology prediction for all genes among several genomes.
-AMOEBAE addresses mid-scale analyses which are too cumbersome to be performed via webservices or simple scripts and yet require a level of detail and flexibility not offered by large-scale analysis workflows.
-AMOEBAE may be useful for analyzing the distribution of homologues of up to perhaps 30 genes/proteins among a sampling of no more than approximately 100 eukaryotic genomes.
+AMOEBAE addresses analyses which are too cumbersome to be performed via webservices or simple scripts and yet require a level of detail and flexibility not offered by large-scale analysis workflows.
+AMOEBAE may be useful for analyzing the distribution of homologues of up to approximately 30 genes/proteins among a sampling of no more than approximately 100 eukaryotic genomes.

 AMOEBAE serves this purpose by providing several unique features.
 The core